This post may contain affiliate links. Read my disclosure policy.

-I am a huge zucchini fan if you haven't noticed.
+I am a huge zucchini fan if you haven’t noticed.
 When my garden is overflowing with zucchini in the summer, I love to stuff them and serve them for dinner.
-Hope you enjoy!
+I have a ton of zucchini recipes!

 Turkey Stuffed Zucchini